Hklug001/Hklug001/README.md

 ## Hello World!
 I'm Henrique Klug <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" width="30px">
 ### ***About:***

-Full Stack Developer at Bosch.

-Looking to connect with people. <br>
+I work as a Full Stack Developer at Bosch Brazil, but I'm also a Student of System's Information (UTFPR) and Web development (Rocketseat).
-I'm currently learning more about NodeJS.<br>
+Currently I'm focusing in learning more about Node JS and its frameworks.

 ### ***My stack:***